-Historically, our services were provided under agreements with state and local government agencies established to meet the needs of our consumers.
+Our services are predominantly provided under agreements with state and local government agencies established to meet the needs of our consumers.
 Our consumers are predominately "dual eligible" and as such are eligible to receive both Medicare and Medicaid funded home-based personal care.
-As a result of certain legislation enacted by the federal government, states are being incentivized to initiate dual eligible demonstration programs and other managed Medicaid initiatives, which are designed to coordinate the services provided through these two programs, with the overall objectives to better coordinate service delivery and, over the long term, to reduce costs.
-Increasingly, states are implementing these managed care programs and as such are transitioning management of individuals such as our consumers to local and national managed care organizations.
-Under these arrangements the managed care organizations have an economic incentive to provide home and community based services to consumers as a means to better manage the acute care expenditures of their membership.
-Managed care revenues accounted for 23.1% of our revenue mix.
+The federal government encourages states to initiate dual eligible demonstration programs and other managed Medicaid initiatives, which are designed to coordinate the services provided through these programs with the overall objective of improving care and reducing costs.
+As a result, states are increasingly implementing managed care programs and as such are transitioning management of individuals such as our consumers to local and national managed care organizations.
+Under these arrangements, the managed care organizations have an economic incentive to provide personal care services to consumers as a means to better manage the acute care expenditures of their membership and place in a more cost effective setting.
+Managed care revenues accounted for 25.8% and 18.1% of our revenue mix during the three months ended September 30, 2016 and 2015, respectively, and 24.4% and 18.2% of our revenue mix during the nine months ended September 30, 2016 and 2015, respectively.

-The home and community based services we provide include assistance with bathing, grooming, dressing, personal hygiene and medication reminders, and other activities of daily living.
+The personal care services we provide include assistance with bathing, grooming, dressing, personal hygiene, medication reminders, and other activities of daily living.
 We provide these services on a long-term, continuous basis, with an average duration of approximately 21 months per consumer.
-Our adult day centers provide a comprehensive program of skilled and support services and designated medical services for adults in a community-based group setting.
-Services provided by our adult day centers include social activities, transportation services to and from the centers, the provision of meals and snacks, personal care and therapeutic activities such as exercise and cognitive interaction.
+Our adult day services centers provide a comprehensive program of skilled and support services and designated medical services for adults in a community-based group setting.
+Services provided by our adult day services centers include social activities, transportation services to and from the centers, the provision of meals and snacks, personal care, and therapeutic activities such as exercise and cognitive interaction.

 Our model is designed to improve consumer outcomes and satisfaction, as well as lower the cost of acute care treatment and reduce service duplication.
-We believe our model to be especially valuable to managed care organizations that have economic responsibility for both home and community services as well as acute care expenditures.
+We believe our model to be especially valuable to managed care organizations that have economic responsibility for both personal care services as well as acute care expenditures.
 Over the long term, we believe our model will be a differentiator and as a result we expect to receive increased referrals from managed care organizations.

-We utilize our home care aides to observe and report changes in the condition of our consumers for the purpose of early intervention in the disease process, thereby preventing or reducing the cost of medical services by avoiding emergency room visits, and/or reducing the need for hospitalization.
-We coordinate the services provided by our team with those of other health care agencies as appropriate.
+We utilize our home care aides to observe and report changes in the condition of our consumers for the purpose of early intervention in the disease process, thereby preventing or reducing the cost of medical services by reducing unnecessary emergency room visits and/or hospital admissions.
+We coordinate the services provided by our team with those of other healthcare agencies as appropriate.
 Changes in consumers' conditions are evaluated by appropriately trained managers and referred to either appropriate medical personnel including the consumers' primary care physicians or managed care organizations for treatment and follow-up.
 We believe this approach to the care of our consumers and the integration of our services into the broader healthcare continuum are attractive to managed care organizations and others who are ultimately responsible for the healthcare needs and costs of our consumers, and over time will increase our business with them.

-We utilize Interactive Voice Response ("IVR") systems and smart phone applications to communicate with the homecare aides.
-Through these applications we are able to identify changes in health conditions with automated alerts forwarded to appropriate management team for triaging and evaluation.
-In addition, the technology is used to record basic transaction information about each visit including start and end times to a scheduled shift, mileage reimbursement, text messages to the homecare aide and communication of basic payroll information.
+We utilize Interactive Voice Response ("IVR") systems and smart phone applications to communicate with the home care aides.
+Through these applications we are able to identify changes in health conditions with automated alerts forwarded to an appropriate manager for triaging and evaluation.
+In addition, the technology is used to record basic transaction information about each visit, including start and end times for a scheduled shift, track mileage reimbursement, text messages to the home care aide and communicate basic payroll information.